bsc-mem/Mess-simulator/README.md

 - **OpenPiton Metro-MPI**

 By integrating with these simulators, Mess Integrated Simulator enables system-level simulations, capturing interactions between memory and compute workloads more comprehensively.

+**2. Mess Standalone Mode**

+The Standalone version of Mess Simulator operates independently and is ideal for:

+- **Understanding the Mess Simulator:** The Mess simulator serves as a simple example for learning how it operates.
+Its user-friendly interface simplifies future integrations with other CPU simulators.

+- **Regular Updates:** The standalone version will continually receive the latest features.
+Utilizing and integrating this version ensures that users can effortlessly keep their models up to date.

+The Mess Standalone Mode is implemented in C++ and provides a simple interface for running memory simulations without additional dependencies.

+*Note: The Mess simulator standalone version is not designed to function as a trace-driven simulator and should not be used as such.
+It is intended solely for learning and integration purposes.

 ---